jhurray/EZLayout/README.md

 ```

 ##Debug Mode
-To see how views are layed out you can set the kEZDebugMode flag to YES.
-This will add Dotted lines around all views layed out in EZLayoutContainerViews.
+To see how views are laid out you can set the kEZDebugMode flag to YES.
+This will add Dotted lines around all views laid out in EZLayoutContainerViews.
 It is extremely useful for debugging.
 You can find this flag defined in [EZLayoutConstants.h](./EZLayout/EZLayoutConstants.h) .

 ```objective-c
 /* DEBUG */